Time Management

 How are you using your time right now?

-Fill out this time analysis worksheet (be honest with yourself!), and then see if there are any changes you need to make.
+Fill out this time analysis worksheet (be honest with yourself!), and then see if there are any changes you want to make.
 Try this formula: For every hour you are in class, set aside two hours (or more) for studying, reading, and working on assignments.

 Successful students gift themselves specific time to study.
 You may not need the same amount of time each week, but set it aside, just in case.
 Some weeks you may have a lot of work, and during other weeks you can choose to use it (intentionally) for other courses or activities.